All Episodes

 What's happening?

-I was um well, I made every attempt to watch MSNBC and CNN this week just to get their side of things, and I thought I was watching a special on ADD when I was watching Chris Matthews, but then I realized it was actually a news show.
+And I thought I was watching a special on ADD when I was watching Chris Matthews, but then I realized it was actually a news show.

-I want to s I even wanted to see the unredacted.
+I even wanted to see the unredacted.

 The only problem is you can't reveal sources and methods.

-So what they did, they thought they were being really clever and cute, and so they they send things over to the White House that they know that the president can't sign off on.
+And so they send things over to the White House that they know that the president can't sign off on.

-President says, okay, nice try, nice try, nice trick.
+President says, okay, nice try, nice trick.

-Um, look, these are troubling times.
+Look, these are troubling times.

 I mean, the fact that people are so arrogant, they think they know better who should get arrested.